-For excellent students the University of Twente offers three different extra-curricular Master's honours programmes of 15 EC.
-Each of these programs has a distinctive profile, which allows the student to develop himself in one of three roles: as an organizer, designer or researcher.
+For excellent students the University of Twente offers different extra-curricular Master's honours programmes of 15 EC.
+Each of these programs has a distinctive profile, which allows the student to develop himself in one of the roles of organizer, designer, researcher or negotiator.
 These programmes are:

-- MSc Change Leaders
+- Change Leaders

-- MSc Design Honours
+- Great Negotiators

-- MSc Research Honours.
+- Research Honours.

+- 4TU.
+Responsible Sustainability Challenge.